jumpinjackie/mapguide-maestro/Docs/userguide/understanding_feature_sources.md

    *Additional Feature Source Options*

 **Local Preview** opens the Local Feature Source Preview on this Feature Source allowing you to view the strucutre of this Feature Source and be able to do basic data queries on the Feature Source.
-See :ref:`local-fs-preview` for more information.
+See <xref:local-fs-preview> for more information.

 **Edit Configuration Document** opens the associated configuration XML document.
 Most specialized Feature Source editors that support configuration will build this document for you.
 This feature allows you to look at the document itself and if required, edit the contents by hand